My Experience With Lung Pain

 Going to the hospital when I had bronchitis, was one of the worst experiences with lung pain.
 It felt like I had a spear through my back, not allowing one of my lungs to inflate.
 I would later find out that I was experiencing a collapsing lung.
 While in the hospital, hardly able to breathe through a single lung, I was asked a question that everyone has heard at some point, “On a scale of 1 to 10, how bad does it hurt?”.
 I was annoyed by the question every time I was asked because I had no idea how to convey what I was feeling, certainly not by quantifying it.
 So, childhood-me decided to get to the bottom of our attempts to quantify the strictly qualitative experience of pain.

 I love what I do now; understanding different perceptions of pain, illness, and health.
-Helping individual people to find remedies for their unique-personal pain or illness, that are resonant with their experience and circumstance.
+Helping individual people to find remedies for their unique personal pain or illness, that is resonant with their experience and circumstance.
 It all started with my own chronic lung pain.

 My lung pain today